markfinger/js-host/README.md

 tends to lag as they typically spawn new environments on every call.
 By using a persistent JavaScript environment, we gain access to massive improvements in performance.

-Behind the scenes, Node is used as platform to offer access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging capabilities.
+Behind the scenes, Node is used to provide a platform with access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging capabilities.

 Installation